Representing Domain-Mixing Optical Degradation for Real-World Computational Aberration Correction via Vector Quantization: Funding

 \subsection{Implementation Details}

 All the training processes of our work are implemented on two NVIDIA GeForce RTX 3090 GPUs through Adam optimizer of $\beta_{1} {=} 0.9, \beta_{2} {=} 0.99$, with a batch size of $8$.
-More details can be found in the supplementary material.

-\PAR{Datasets.} For the generation of \textit{Syn}, we select $2369$ images with a uniform resolution of $1024{\times}2048$ from Flickr2K~\cite{timofte2017ntire} as the ground truth.
-In case of \textit{Real-Sim}, $782/98$ clear images ($1024{\times}2048$) of DIV2K~\cite{timofte2017ntire} are utilized to produce training/test aberrated images.
-Regarding the \textit{Real-Snap}, we collect $609$ and $561$ real-world aberrated images with MOS-S1 and MOS-S2 respectively, which are divided into $554/55$ and $508/53$ for the training/test set with a rough ratio of $10/1$.
-The resolution of the images is also reshaped and cropped to $1024{\times}2048$.

 \PAR{Network Architecture.} For the encoder $E_{vq}, E_{cac}$ and decoder $G_{vq}, G_{cac}$, we adopt the same ResBlock-based~\cite{he2016deep} architecture as~\cite{chen2022real}.
 As a common practice, the U-Net discriminator with spectral normalization~\cite{wang2021real,wu2023ridcp} is applied for ${D}_{vq}$, ${D}_{cac}$, and ${D}_{fa}$.
-We note that the proposed QDMR is a framework approach, which has no special requirement for the network structure.
+We note that the proposed QDMR is a framework approach with no special requirement for the network structure.
 For the bottleneck module $B_{cac}$, any powerful backbone for low-level vision is applicable.
 Thereby, in the following experiments, the residual Swin transformer layers (Swin)~\cite{liang2021swinir} and residual-in-residual dense block (RRDB)~\cite{wang2018esrgan} are selected for examples.
+The number of both Swin and RRDB blocks is set to $4$ the same as~\cite{chen2022real}.
+The codebook size of DMC is set as $K=1024$ and the dimension of the feature is set to $n=512$ following~\cite{wu2023ridcp,chen2022real}.
+Before and after the feature quantization, we apply a $1\times1$ convolution layer to process the restoration feature and align the deep feature dimension ($256$) with the codebook dimension ($512$).
+Meanwhile, the implementation of the affine-based fusion module is illustrated in Figure~\ref{fig:affine}.